shadwad/FFTPolyMathInC/README.md

 ```bash
 make
 ```
-This command compiles all source files, linking them into an executable named `main`.
+This command compiles all source files, linking them into an executable.

 ## Running the Project
 After compilation, execute the following command to run the project: